Skip to main content

 The ATT and EU Common Position are fully applicable in the Netherlands.
 The EU Common Position is incorporated through the Dutch Customs Code.
 In principle, under the Dutch civil code, they can also be invoked in civil proceedings.
 See discussion in the most recent case here.

-Read more about the applicability of the ATT and the EU Common Position in other jurisdictions
+Read more about the applicability of international and legal instruments in other jurisdictions

 Dutch courts have not granted remedy as all cases have been unsuccessful.